-As described in Section 1, processing times are impacted for November 2008 through January 2009 because of the issues regarding the transition to the RFC 5378 copyright notice and legends.
-In addition, queue times are affected because of the holiday season.
-The queue is affected in the following ways:
+As described in Section 1, processing times were impacted for November 2008 through January 2009 because of the issues regarding the transition to the RFC 5378 copyright notice and legends.
+In addition, queue times were affected because of the holiday season.
+The queue was affected in the following ways:

-- The AUTH48 queue will grow, and AUTH48 times will increase.
-As we continue to process documents and prepare them for publication, the RFCs-to-be will remain in the AUTH48 state until the RFC 5378 copyright notice and legends issues have been resolved. - The total number of documents in the queue will continue to increase as documents continue to be approved for publication, but cannot move beyond the AUTH48 state. - The EDIT and RFC-EDITOR times have increased in the latter portion of the year because the IESG has been approving I-Ds at an increased rate and because the RFC Editor was closed during the holidays.
+- The AUTH48 queue grew, and AUTH48 times increased.
+As we continued to process documents and prepare them for publication, the RFCs-to-be remained in the AUTH48 state until the RFC 5378 copyright notice and legends issue was resolved. - The total number of documents in the queue continued to increase as documents continued to be approved for publication, but could move beyond the AUTH48 state. - The EDIT and RFC-EDITOR times increased in the latter portion of the year because the IESG approved I-Ds at an increased rate and because the RFC Editor was closed during the holidays.